Solid-that-flows picture of glass-forming liquids: Discussion

 \section{Discussion}

-This paper has reviewed arguments that a glass-forming liquid below the solidity length is more like a \stf than like ``ordinary'' less viscous liquids.
+This perspective has reviewed arguments that a glass-forming liquid below the solidity length is more like a \stf than like ordinary liquids.
 The focus has been on the dynamics, leaving out a discussion of thermodynamic properties and their correlation to the dynamics \cite{ada65,ang00}.
-In regard to possible experimental consequences, we note that the double-percolation picture does not apply in 2d.
-That is, if $\alpha$ and $\beta$ relaxations as suggested derive from slow- and fast-domain percolation, respectively, no separate (Johari-Goldstein) $\beta$ relaxation should exist in 2d because the percolation threshold is here 50\%.
-Interestingly, it has been argued from simulations that the glass transition in 2d indeed is different from in 3d in several respects \cite{san00,fle15a,ber19}.
-Another prediction of the above is that all molecules contribute to the $\beta$ relaxation in the liquid phase, albeit only a fraction of them at any given time, while in the glass some molecules contribute and some do not \cite{sca22,vil23}.
+In regard to experimental predictions, we note that the double-percolation picture does not apply in 2d.
+That is, if $\alpha$ and $\beta$ relaxations as suggested derive from slow- and fast-domain percolation, respectively, no separate Johari-Goldstein $\beta$ processes should exist in 2d because the percolation threshold is here 50\%.
+It has been argued from simulations that the glass transition in 2d indeed is different from in 3d in several respects \cite{san00,fle15a,ber19}.
+Another prediction is that all molecules contribute to the $\beta$ relaxation in the liquid phase, albeit only a fraction of them at any given time, while in the glass some molecules contribute and some do not \cite{sca22,vil23}.

+What is the difference between the \stf picture and the standard Maxwell model in which a liquid behaves as a solid over short times?
+One difference is the existence of a solidity length in the \stf view, a consequence of the fact that the sound velocity is finite, quantifying the length scale above which the picture breaks down.
+Another difference is that, whereas the Maxwell model predicts standard liquid behavior at long times, the solid-like behavior below the solidity length persists.
+One consequence of this is the apparent density non-conservation in coarse-grained descriptions.

 Not everything discussed in this paper can be correct for the simple reason that there are several inconsistencies.
 We end the paper by listing these and other issues in order to illustrate that there is still no self-contained picture of glass-forming liquids' solidity and its consequences: